LudovicLeGuen/Wheel-of-Fortune/README.md

 ### User-Stories
 #### Frequent User Goals
-* As a frequent user, I want a game that resembles the original wheel of fortune in game play.
+* As a frequent user, I want a game that resembles the original wheel of fortune game play.
 * As a frequent user, I want a challenging game.
 * As a frequent user, I want to have new experiences and discover new things when playing.